rabaraaaron/smart-bible/README.md

 </p>

 ## How to Run
 - Ensure you are able to run docker commands in your terminal/command prompt.
+If on Windows you will have to download the Docker app.
+This takes up a lot of RAM.
 - Run 'docker compose up' at the root level of the project.
 - You should be able to hit your endpoint at 'http://localhost:8000' now.

 ## Tips
-- If you are running on Windows, you will need to run this application in Docker.
+- If you are running on Windows, you HAVE TO to run this application in Docker.
+Some pip dependencies that we use do not support Windows yet.
 Linux and Mac can run normally.
+- Although the app should be run in Docker, you should pip install the dependencies in requirements.txt locally so that intellisence can work.
+- You can hot reload in the Docker container since we are using uvicorn for the server.
+Just save the file you changed after the app is started in Docker.
 - Use Postman for hitting the API endpoints.